vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 </a>

-To connect them together, and you use the contact sensor, you need also some soldering tools:
+To connect them together, and you use the contact or the alternative leak sensor, you also need soldering tools (even hot clue can be possible as long as the metals make contact!):
 * [Soldering iron](../buy/esphome_diy#soldering-iron)
 * [Soldering iron tin](../buy/esphome_diy#soldering-tin-wire)

-With the leak sensor, you only need to strip the protection layer from the pressure sensor cables, that it.

 ---